Your cookie preferences

 • Glass-fronted

-Solid fuel fires
+Solid fuel fires (including wood-burning stoves)

-Many stoves that burn wood and coal-based solid fuels have this exempt classification because they're generally enclosed and glass-fronted.
-These appliances also burn fuel more efficiently and completely.
+If you live in a smoke control area, certain solid fuels can only be burnt on 'exempt appliances'.
+This exemption includes many stoves that burn wood and coal-based solid fuels because they’re generally enclosed and glass-fronted.
+They also burn fuel more efficiently.

 How to keep the heat generated by energy-efficient heaters inside